yodrew/darkroomretreat/manuscript/psychology.md

 But for many, doing all that is a big **if**.
 If they do not make the necessary lifestyle changes, then hygiene is unable to help them.
 They drift back to medicine or some alternative.
 A few get lucky there, reducing their worst symptoms.
 The rest find ways to cope with semi-recovery or perish quietly.

-We note the text's emphasis on toxemia: internal uncleanliness.
+We note the pathology's emphasis on toxemia: internal uncleanliness.
 This characterizes not only Tilden's focus but hygiene's Puritanical character.
 It is the box canyon in which medicine trapped hygiene by reducing it to cleanliness.
-In trauma, hygiene's pathology has had a missing link.
-It's lack has undermined hygiene's status and success.
+Orthopathy's missing link is trauma.
+Its lack has undermined hygiene's status and success.
 Early hygienists did not grasp the arch-importance of trauma and could not deal with it.
 They missed its relation to the more important issue of chronic illness, viewing it as mere mechanics best left to surgeons.
 By surrendering the imperative of trauma, hygiene lent allopathy mythic power.

-Most hygienic physicians start as allopaths.
+Most hygienic physicians started as allopaths.
 The fascination with surgery seems hard to shake.
 It makes people seem powerful on nature's scale.
 It affirms civilization's fear of nature and the body.
 It reinforces the unconscious feeling of infantile helplessness following trauma.
-With their little swords, doctors acquire the status of gods for engaging the dragon of trauma.
-It is the source of all pain, the repository of all power.
+Engaging the dragon of trauma with their little swords, doctors acquire the status of gods and heroes.
+For trauma is the source of all pain, the repository of all power.

 However, in the three phases of healing, repair is prior to elimination.
 The organism cleans itself as it repairs itself.
 Repair always causes a mess and must be cleaned up as it proceeds.
 Likewise, the organism reenergizes tissue as it repairs and cleans itself.
 It is fully charged only when substantive integrity is restored.
-Therefore, trauma must come before enervation and toxemia in the pathology.
-Remaining stages become unimportant or subordinate to these primary three.
+Therefore, trauma comes before enervation and toxemia in the pathology.
+Remaining stages become subordinate to these primary three.
 Our revised pathology is:

 1. trauma: a mechanical injury causing immediate damage to living tissue, whether psychical or psychical, subtle or gross.
-The younger an individual, the wider the variety of, the greater the susceptibility to, and the subtler the form of trauma can be
+The younger the individual is, the greater his susceptibility to trauma, the subtler its form, and the wider its variety.
 2. enervation: a rapidly lowered energy state from overwork, distress, or abnormal environmental factors: overwhelming danger, temperature, atmospheric pressure, noise, frequencies, vibration, etc
 3. toxemia: sudden introduction of poisonous air, water, food, solids, emotions, ideas.